 Alistair has been training and working with dogs since 2009.
 He is passionate about promoting the use of non-forceful training methods and the benefits - and effective results - that they offer.

 Alistair has studied extensively with and is a fully accredited member of the Institute of Modern Dog Trainers (IMDT).
-He holds certificates in Advanced (Human) First Aid and Canine First Aid, and has also attended a wide range of workshops, seminars and courses on topics that include Impulse Control, Canine Body Language, Scentwork, Abnormal Repetitive Behaviours, Reactive Dogs and Mantrailing (not as dodgy as it sounds!) - all as part of a rigorous programme of continuing professional development that ensures he stays up to date with the latest research and training techniques.
+He holds certificates in Advanced (Human) First Aid and Canine First Aid, and has also attended a wide range of workshops, seminars and courses on topics that include Stimulus Control, Canine Body Language, Scentwork, Abnormal Repetitive Behaviours, Reactive Dogs and Mantrailing (not as dodgy as it sounds!) - all as part of a rigorous programme of continuing professional development that ensures he stays up to date with the latest research and training techniques.